Artwork by Costel Iarca

 "He's waiting for me now," the colonel said, rising.
 He tossed back the last of his tequila.
 "Shall we go?"

 They rode the three miles through the dark to the monastery, talking amiably of the battles they had fought and the women they had loved.
-The colonel asked about Marisol and Angelo was glad for the darkness that hid his blush.
+The colonel asked about Marisol and Angelo was glad for the darkness hiding his blush.
 The colonel laughed like a one-eyed Aztec god and slapped his thigh.

 They were shown into a private dining room.
 Colonel Barrera introduced Angelo to the abbot and they sat at one end of a long table lit with candles.
 Monks entered with wine and the abbot thanked God.
 With their glasses full, the colonel toasted President Juarez.
 Angelo had never drunk wine.
 He didn't know whether he liked it, but he wanted to be polite, and he was a little intimidated by the abbot.